Trans Canada Motorcycle Expedition

 • Any travel, subsistence & hotel costs to and from the freight depot when you drop off or collect your motorcycle or to and from any UK briefing meetings.

-• Additional transportation of you or your motorcycle en route where the Participant or their motorcycle cannot continue beyond the short and temporary assistance offered by GlobeBusters Support Vehicle.
+• Additional transportation of you or your motorcycle en route where the Participant or their motorcycle cannot continue the itinerary.
+These costs are your responsibility.

 • Transfers to and from the airport at the start and end of the trip.